-Bhumika works with Malala Fund’s social media accounts to engage supporters and share updates on the latest campaigns and messaging.
+Bhumika is digital manager at Malala Fund.
+She works with Malala Fund’s social media accounts to engage supporters and share updates on the latest campaigns and messaging.

 Young women around the world made 2018 a defining year for girls’ education.
 They broke barriers, spoke out for their rights and paved the path for the next generation of girls.
 Malala Fund is proud to support these young women and local education activists who make waves for girls every day.
 Here are some girl-powered moments and highlights of our work and achievements from 2018:

 - In March, Malala and her family made an emotional return to their home in Pakistan for the first time in five and a half years.
 They reunited with family and friends and saw firsthand the impact of Malala Fund’s investment in the region.
 “This trip was the most exciting, memorable, beautiful and haunting time for me and family...
 I didn’t leave my country by choice, but I did return by choice,” Malala wrote.

 - Malala Fund welcomed a second cohort of Education Champions — 14 activists from six different countries to bolster girls’ secondary education around the world.